Center for Community Engagement building in downtown York

 Engagement and Equity through Education

-Hope Scholars are also part of a larger network of campus and community leaders called the Engaged Scholars—an honors community that brings together a wide range of students to take on real-world projects, to solve key community problems, and to enhance their own education through hands-on experiences.
+Hope Scholars are also part of a larger network of campus and community leaders in the Honors Community—a group of scholars across the College that ideate and innovate their way through real-world projects to solve key community problems and to enhance their own education through hands-on experiences.

 Our Scholars share many attributes: